cap-js/docs/node.js/cds-facade.md

 }
 ```

-For example, [`cds-plugins`](cds-serve) can use that to plugin to different parts of the framework for different commands being executed.
+For example, [`cds-plugins`](cds-serve) can use that to plug into different parts of the framework for different commands being executed.